1. Check your Online Self-Service regularly

 2. Complete your Application Checklist

-Official transcripts must be submitted for the most recent high school an applicant attended, and all post-secondary institutions an applicant attended.
 Official transcripts must be received in a sealed school envelope bearing an official stamp or seal or they will be deemed unofficial.
 Learn More About Submitting Transcripts.

 Limited intake programs may require additional documents.
-Please review the Academic Calendar and your application checklist to ensure you understand what is required.
+Please review the University Calendar and your application checklist to ensure you understand what is required.
 Examples of additional documents may include: Information Session, Portfolio Review, Volunteer Hours, Reference Letters, Interview, Typing Test, Letter of Interest.

 You can view your Application Checklist through Online Self-Service, selecting the Student Menu tab (top of the screen) > Admissions > View Your Application Status